 Industry Analysis & Industry Trends

-Declining government support for community associations and related groups has resulted in the industry contracting over the past five years.
+Government support for community associations and other interest groups has diminished over the past five years.
 While some sectors of the industry have recorded declining income, the variety of organisations and groups that operate in the industry has helped limit these falls.
-A declining rate of government funding has resulted in many community organisations reducing service levels and limiting expansion.
-The unstable economic climate in the aftermath of the financial crisis has also made fundraising more difficult.
-This is a key source of revenue for many organisations in the industry.
-Overall, industry revenue is estimated to decrease at an annualised 1.4% over the five years through 2014-15, to $8.4 billion.
-This includes a forecast fall of 1.7%... purchase to read more
+While constrained government funding has led some community organisations to reduce their services and limit expansion, other sectors have expanded, with higher household discretionary income contributing to growth in donations, and increases in social assistance benefiting the industry.
+Overall, industry revenue is estimated to increase at an annualised 0.9% over the five years through 2015-16, to $8.9 billion.
+This includes a forecast rise of 2.3% in 2015-16... purchase to read more

 Industry Report - Industry Investment Chapter